zscbana/Azure-DevEnvironment-Terraform/README.md

 - Understand the fundamentals of Terraform.
 - Deploy Azure resources using Terraform.
-- Gain experience with Visual Studio Code for development.
 - Set up and configure an Azure VM that can be accessed via SSH.

 ## Course Details